-During the 1980's there was a dramatic increase in the number of motor vehicles stolen in the United States.
+During the 1980s, there was a dramatic increase in the number of motor vehicles stolen in the United States.
 Besides the obvious property loss and trauma endured by victims of motor vehicle theft, motor vehicle theft and insurance fraud cost every driver hundreds of dollars each year in increased insurance premiums.
 Between 1986 and 1992, New York State experienced over a 50% increase in the number of motor vehicle thefts.
 Over 160,000 vehicles were stolen annually at a cost of over \$700 million dollars.
 During this same period, New York had a 166% increase in the number of reported fraudulent claims; estimates have put the cost to policyholders for fraudulent activities at 10% of premiums paid.
+The impact of motor vehicle theft and insurance fraud cannot be understated - it is a largely organized criminal activity that costs hundreds of millions of dollars each year.
+The cost of motor vehicle theft and insurance fraud is passed on to each law- abiding citizen and legitimate business, and results in increased costs of doing business and in consumer premiums.
+Helping to bring this crime under control is an important State objective.

-In 1994, the New York State Legislature acknowledged a direct relationship between the incidence of motor vehicle theft, motor vehicle insurance fraud and the cost of motor vehicle insurance premiums.
-In response, legislation was passed to establish The Motor Vehicle Theft and Insurance Fraud Prevention Demonstration Program, the goal of which is to provide an integrated means to prevent, deter and reduce the incidence of motor vehicle theft and motor vehicle insurance fraud by developing and providing funding for demonstration programs including education on theft and insurance fraud prevention, programs on motor vehicle theft and insurance fraud prevention and specialized law enforcement units to combat motor vehicle theft and insurance fraud.

-Funding for the motor vehicle theft and insurance fraud prevention demonstration program would be established through a \$1 fee collected by insurance companies from all motor vehicles other than passenger vehicles registered in New York State.
-This legislation also established a Motor Vehicle Theft Insurance Fraud Prevention Board (the Board) within the Division of Criminal Justice Services to advise the Commissioner on the implementation of the program and distribution of the funds.
+In 1994, the New York State Legislature acknowledged the direct relationship between the incidence of motor vehicle theft, motor vehicle insurance fraud and the cost of motor vehicle insurance premiums.
+In response, legislation was passed to establish The Motor Vehicle Theft and Insurance Fraud Prevention Demonstration Program (MVTIFP), the goal of which is to provide an integrated means to prevent, deter and reduce the incidence of motor vehicle theft and motor vehicle insurance fraud by developing and providing funding for demonstration programs including education on theft and insurance fraud prevention, programs on motor vehicle theft and insurance fraud prevention and specialized law enforcement units to combat motor vehicle theft and insurance fraud.
+This legislation also established a Motor Vehicle Theft Insurance Fraud Prevention Board (the Board) within the Division of Criminal of Justice Services to advise the Commissioner on the implementation of the program and distribution of the funds.